 Teaching more internationally - I especially want to go to Sweden and Spain next year.

 Continuing to fine-tune my connection to creativity, allowing that abundance of inspiration to keep channeling through me as a vehicle to heal self and others

 I will feel so very Wellthy when I start to grow the Wandering Wellness community digitally.
-I want to utilize technology for good and powerful human connection and I'm excited to explore what that looks like for this tribe across the end of 2018 and early 2019.
+I want to utilize technology for good and powerful human connection and I'm excited to explore what that looks like for this tribe moving forward.